yugabyte/yugabyte-db/docs/content/latest/develop/graphql/prisma.md

 showAsideToc: true
 ---

 Explore how you can use Prisma, and its GraphQL support, to interact with Yugabyte DB.
-You will quickly build a GraphQL server and then use the Prisma client to write data to and run queries on a YugaByte DB database.
+You will quickly build a GraphQL server and then use the Prisma client to write data to and run queries on a Yugabyte DB database.
 Also, you'll get a taste of Prisma's ORM functionality.

 [Prisma](https://prisma.io) is an [open source](https://github.com/prisma/prisma) suite of database tools that simplify database workflows by easing database access, migrations, and data management.
 Prisma replaces traditional ORMs and can be used to build GraphQL servers, REST APIs, microservices, and more.
 For an overview, see [Prisma Basics: Datamodel, Prisma Client & Server](https://www.prisma.io/docs/understand-prisma/prisma-basics-datamodel-client-and-server-fgz4/).